The Spectra of $p\bar\Lambda$ and $p\bar\Sigma$ Hexaquark States: Formalism

-After selecting the interpolating currents Eqs.\eqref{j0-}-\eqref{j1+}, we can evaluate the two-point correlation functions of the interpolating currents
+After selecting the interpolating currents Eqs.\eqref{j0-}--\eqref{j1+}, we can evaluate the two-point correlation functions of the interpolating currents

 where $j(x), j_{\mu}(x)$ are the interpolating currents corresponding to the molecular states with $J = 0, 1$, respectively, and $\ket{\Omega}$ represents the physical QCD vacuum state.
-The tensor-type correlation function $\Pi_{\mu\nu}$ can not fully represent the $J=1$ molecular state.
+The tensor-type correlation function $\Pi_{\mu\nu}$ cannot fully represent the $J=1$ molecular state.
 It can be written as the sum of two parts

 where the subscripts $1$ and $0$ correspond to particles with spin $1$ and $0$, respectively.
 By projecting, we obtain

 which is the two-point correlation function for the $J = 1$ molecular state current.